 - Your invigilator will have a Test Day Incident Form.
 Please fill this in if you want to raise an issue or make a complaint.

 After the Test

-- Results can be checked online, on the 13th day after the test at 10:00 a.m.
-To check the results online you need to enter your name, your candidate and ID numbers at https://ielts.britishcouncil.org/Results
+- Results can be checked online at https://ielts.britishcouncil.org/Results, on the 13th day after the test at 10:00 a.m.
+To check the results online you need to know your six-digit candidate number and your ID number.

-- You can collect your TRF in person at the Hammersmith & Fulham College Learner Information Service office on the same day only between 9:30 and 10:30 am.
+- You can collect your Test Report Form (TRF) in person at the Hammersmith & Fulham College Learner Information Service office on the same day only between 10:00 and 11:00 am

-- On the same day at 10:30 am all uncollected Test Report Forms will be posted by 1st class Royal Mail.
+- On the same day at 11:00 am all uncollected Test Report Forms will be posted by 1st class Royal Mail.
 Please note that your address will be printed on the envelope exactly as you entered it when you registered for the test online.
 1st Class Royal Mail is not a trackable service.
-Provided the postal address is correct, first class post will be delivered the next working day.
-However, please allow a week for UK post and one month for international post before contacting us in case you did not receive your Test Report Form.
+Provided the postal address is correct, delivery to an address in the UK will be made within 2-3 working days.
+However, please allow a week for UK post and one-month for international deliveries before contacting us in case you did not receive your TRF.